nautilusdata/blockchain-prep/README.md

 Installation prerequisites for various Hyperledger Fabric explorations This script installs some basic files like VSCode, Golang language, JSNode, Dockers, etc.
-It purpose is just educational for a couple of courses I'm following.
+Its purpose is just educational for a couple of courses I'm following.